Coming up next, our final news roundup and information overload hour.

 Remember, it was Andrew Cuomo.

-One percent of taxpayers in New York pay 50% of the taxes.
+1% of taxpayers in New York pay 50% of the taxes.

 God forbid the rich leave.

-And now This is what we're seeing.
+And now this is what we're seeing.

-They they they have assaulted success.
+They have assaulted success.

-And and that's what I was reading yesterday with the Argentinian president and the comments that he made at that idiotic globalist group, the World Economic Forum.
+And that's what I was reading yesterday with the Argentinian president and the comments that he made at that idiotic globalist group, the World Economic Forum.

 Capitalism is the answer.